openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims using cryptographic means.
 Additional credential formats include Verifiabel Presentation defined in [VC-DATA-MODEL].

+* Use of a SIOP even if the SIOP and RP reside on different devices.

+The user might want to use her SIOP, run on her smartphone, to login to or share claims with an RP she is using on a dfferent device, e.g. a tablet or workstation.

 Out of Scope:

 * Claims issuance flow that defines how Self-Issued OP requests and receives claims from a Claims Provider acting in RP's capacity.
 Self-Issued OP can present those claims to the RP in Self-Issued OP response defined in this document.